spatie/laravel-feed/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/spatie/laravel-feed.svg?style=flat-square)](https://scrutinizer-ci.com/g/spatie/laravel-feed)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-feed.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-feed)

-This package provides an easy way to generate rss feeds.
+This package provides an easy way to generate [rss feeds](http://www.whatisrss.com/).
+There's almost no coding for your part required.
+Just follow the installation instructions and provide some good values for the config file and you're good to go.

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

 ## Install

 You can install the package via composer:

 ``` bash
 $ composer require spatie/laravel-feed
 ```